NFC (Near Field Communication)

 The list of devices with NFC functionality is huge, as nearly all new phones come with NFC connectivity.

-Apple phones which can use Apple Pay include the iPhone 12 series, iPhone 11 series, and iPhone SE (2020).
+Apple phones which can use Apple Pay include the iPhone 15 series, iPhone 14 series, iPhone 13 series, iPhone 12 series, iPhone 11 series, and iPhone SE (2020).
 NFC has been available on Apple devices since the iPhone 6 series, but people could only use Apple Pay from the release of the iPhone 7 series.
 No iPad models feature NFC.

-Samsung devices compatible with Samsung Pay include the S21 Series, the S20 Series, the Note Series, the Galaxy Z Flip3, the Galaxy Z Fold3, and all new Galaxy A Series devices.
+Samsung devices compatible with Samsung Pay include the Samsung Galaxy S23 Series, Samsung Galaxy S22 Series, Samsung Galaxy S21 Series, the Samsung Galaxy S20 Series, the Samsung Galaxy Note Series, the Samsung Galaxy Z Flip5, the Samsung Galaxy Z Fold5, the Samsung Galaxy Z Flip4, the Samsung Galaxy Z Fold4, the Samsung Galaxy Z Flip3, the Samsung Galaxy Z Fold3, and all new Samsung Galaxy A Series devices.

 If you have an Android device running Android 4.4 or later, you can use Google Pay.